 This gorgeous pie is a fall favorite around here.
-The easiest gingersnap crust pairs with a sweet potato filling that bakes to a golden brown.
-The pie also includes condensed milk and optional pecans on top.
-It can be made in advance and comes together quickly if the puree is ready or you use canned.
+The pie uses condensed milk and optional pecans on top.
+It can be made in advance and comes together quickly if the sweet potato puree is ready, or you use canned.
+It has the easiest gingersnap crust (a graham cracker crust also works) paired with a creamy filling that is quick to put together.

 Easy holiday pie